 Because they act like a heat vision camera rather than one which uses reflected light, thermal images look very different than what’s seen by a visible camera or the eye.
 In order to present heat in a format appropriate for human vision, thermal video cameras convert the temperature of objects into shades of gray which are darker or lighter than the background.
 On a cold day a person stands out as lighter because they are hotter than the background.
 On a hot day a person stands out as darker because they are cooler than the background.

-Outdoor challenges impact how thermal cameras work
+Outdoor challenges for thermal imaging cameras

-Video Processing and Thermal Cameras
+How Video Processing Makes Thermal Video Cameras Work Better

-The image below shows the eye’s difficulty distinguishing between close levels of gray.
+The image below shows the difficulty distinguishing between close levels of gray.
 The top row shows six levels of gray which the eye can see.
 The bottom row shows sixteen shades of gray – you can see how it is increasingly difficult to distinguish where the shades transition from one block to the next.
 Consider the fact that a thermal imager has 16,000 shades of gray, over 1000 times more than show in the lower bar graph, and the magnitude of the problem becomes clearer.

-In the past, most thermal cameras converted this data in a simplistic way by mapping gross areas together that are close in temperature.
+In the past, most cameras converted this data in a simplistic way by mapping gross areas together that are close in temperature.
 This is why thermal images often look blurry, lack detail and conceal intruders, while the analytics would often misdetect intruders entirely.

-Thermal Camera with Video Analytics
+Using Thermal Imaging Cameras with Video Analytics

-Learn more about SightLogix thermal camera solutions here.
+Learn more about SightLogix thermal solutions here.